A lot of information held by Councils must be disclosed, unless it there is an overriding public interest against disclosure.

-Many of council's documents must be disclosed (unless it is not the public interest to do so).
 Try searching this site, or using our policy and document search.
-Development applications can be found on the DA Tracker web site.
+Development applications can be found on the DA Tracker Website.

-If we can provide the information to you informally we will do so and let you know.
-In most cases, you will be required to attend council to view the information you are seeking.
-If you require copies, fees apply.
-However if documents are subject to copyright. you may not be given a copy but you can still view the document.
+If documents are subject to the Copyright Act 1968 you may not be given a copy, but you can still view the document.
 If you feel you need a copy, we can generally provide you with information about the copyright owner and you can request permission directly.

 Documents that typically are subject to copyright can include engineering reports, plans, environmental studies and surveys.